Abdallahhany/SmartShorter/README.md

 ## Credits

-This project was built by Abdallah Rashed as a demonstration of React skills.
+This project was built by Abdallah Rashed as a demonstration of Backend skills.